molleraj/CARDlongread-bioinformatics-tutorial/README.md

 Chile_516	PAW71977
 ```
 ## Data organization per cohort
+We inititially transfer raw ONT data to cohort folders (e.g., /data/CARDPB/data/RUSH) and then organize this data in the following manner (modified output of tree -d -L 2 in the cohort directory):
+.
+├── POD5
+│   └── UAB_ADC006
+│       └── PAY16825
+├── SCRIPTS
+└── SEQ_REPORTS
+    └── UAB_ADC006
+        └── PAY16825

+Scripts for data processing and analysis are placed in the SCRIPTS subdirectory, while raw POD5s and sequencing reports from each run are moved into further sample name and flow cell ID nested subdirectories (e.g., POD5/UAB_ADC006/PAY16825).
+This is the directory structure used to guide downstream data processing steps (basecalling, mapping, and variant calling).

 ## Basecalling
 We basecall raw ONT data in POD5 format to unmapped BAMs using the ONT basecaller dorado.
 We currently use version 0.9.0 with the R10.4.1 E8.2 400bps super-accurate basecalling model.
 We also call 5mC/5hmC modification in the process.